TomBecker-BD/csharp-essentials/Docs/Exceptions.md

 If setting the Level property throws an exception, the finally block disposes ‘tempAmp’.

-In the success case, ‘_amp’ and ‘tempAmp’ are swapped and the finally block disposes the old amp that used to be in ‘_amp’.
+In the success case, '_amp' and 'tempAmp' are swapped and the finally block disposes the old amp that used to be in '_amp'.

 As you can see, the exception neutral code is shorter and simpler.
 It has less computational complexity so it is easier to test and debug.
 It still has strong